IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5b-objstor.md

     --output=swift://out/README.md
 ```

    The command submits the application to the Streaming Analytics Service, copies the file to object storage, and then exits.
 If it does not submit the application successfully, check your `VCAP_SERVICES` and `STREAMING_ANALYTICS_SERVICE_NAME` variables.
-If the application submits but does not complete, download and inspect the job logs from the Streams Console on Bluemix.
+If the application submits but does not complete, download and inspect the job logs from the Streams Console on IBM Cloud.

    The command is similar to the one that is used in the README.md for this sample application, but there are a few important differences:

     - The `--jarsToStage` option includes more JAR files.
 The `swift://` scheme support is in the `$STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.sdk.jar`, which is not staged by default and so must be included here.
-    - The `--filesToStage` option is used to move the local `README.md` file to the runtime environment on Bluemix to be used as input for the sample.
+    - The `--filesToStage` option is used to move the local `README.md` file to the runtime environment on IBM Cloud to be used as input for the sample.
 Alternatively, this file can be uploaded to Object Storage OpenStack Swift for Bluemix by using the web UI or command-line Swift client and referenced with the `swift://` scheme, but staging it this way allows you to use it without that extra step.
     - The `--input` option uses the `streams://` scheme to refer to the `README.md` file.
     - The `--output` option uses the `swift://` scheme to direct the application to write the output file into an object named `README.md` in a container named `out`.